Aditya-Shukla4/ss-insurance-manager/README.md

 👤 Author
 =========

-The SS Insurance Manager was developed by [Your Name](https://github.com/your-username).
+The SS Insurance Manager was developed by [Aditya Shukla](https://github.com/Aditya-Shukla4).

 📝 License
 =========